 Protecting Your Real Property Rights.
 Our Experience is Your Advantage.

 At the Law Offices of Mark Weinstein, P.C., our clients benefit from our experience and expertise in all aspects of real estate.
-For over 30 years we have dedicated ourselves to only one thing: protecting your property rights.
+Since 2001, we have dedicated ourselves to only one thing: protecting your property rights.
 We have offices in Cumming, and we serve clients in Atlanta, Gainesville, Gwinnett County, Bartow County, Hall County, Henry County, Cherokee County, Clayton County, Cobb County, and other counties throughout Georgia.
 Call us at: 770-888-7707.
 Or you can e-mail us with inquiries at: email@example.com